fuhaililab/sc2MeNetDrug/EMT-PRO.md

 You can find this analysis in the "Gene Expression" section.
 EMT-PRO analysis can help you characterize epithelial-to-mesenchymal transition (EMT) and proliferative (PRO) phenotypes for specific cell types in design or test conditions if such conditions are provided.

-First, you need to select which cell type and which design or test group you want to analysis.
-Then, click the blue button "Compute EMT-PRO score" to start computation.
+First, you need to select which cell type and which design or test group you want to analyze.
+Then, click the blue "Compute EMT-PRO score" button to start computation.

 <p align="center"><img src="pic/emt-proAnalysis.png" alt="emt-proAnalysis" style="zoom:50%;" /></p>